Suggested Searches

 Introduction

 Software and autonomous systems are crucial for human spaceflight as they enable precise control, automation, and decision-making, ensuring the safety, efficiency, and success of complex space missions.
-Johnson Space Center (JSC) is a leader in software and autonomous subsystems for human spaceflight, offering an array of capabilities in high-fidelity, real-time, human-in-the-loop engineering simulations.
+Johnson Space Center (JSC) is a leader in software and autonomous subsystems for human spaceflight, offering an array of capabilities for developing Class A, human-rated flight software and autonomous systems including performing insight/oversight of software developed for NASA spacecraft.
 Our expertise encompasses software development for flight and ground systems, real-time, mission-critical embedded software, software integration, and hardware-in-the-loop testing.
-As a Capability Maturity Model Integration (CMMI) certified organization, JSC ensures excellence in software development, including the Human-rated Open Source Class A Core Flight Software (CFS) Framework.
+As a Capability Maturity Model Integration (CMMI) Level 3 certified organization, JSC ensures excellence in software development, including the application of Human-rated Open Source Class A Core Flight Software (CFS) Framework.
 NASA JSC Spacecraft Software Engineering Branch provides world-class products, leadership, and technical expertise in software engineering, processes, and technology for human spaceflight programs.
 We invite our partners to leverage our advanced software and autonomous system capabilities, collaborating with us to enhance the reliability, efficiency, and innovation of future space missions.

 Capabilities